Text + Context

-Linguaviagem: A Poesia Concreta Dialogue, Actual Size, Los Angeles, January-February, 2016
+Linguaviagem: A Poesia Concreta Dialogue

 Actual Size Los Angeles is pleased to present Linguaviagem: A Poesia Concreta Dialogue, an exhibition of Brazilian Poesia Concreta and European Konkrete Poesie (Concrete Poetry).
-This exhibition emphasizes the roles played by Brazilian poets in establishing an international movement that went on to influence the methodologies of European poets and artists, featuring printed matter, manuscripts, key documents, photographs, prints and publications by Augusto de Campos and the Noigandres group; Wlademir Dias-Pino and the Poema Processo group; Eugen Gomringer, Ian Hamilton Finlay, Ken Cox, Dom Sylvester Houédard and Jiří Valoch.
+This exhibition emphasises the roles played by Brazilian poets in establishing an international movement that went on to influence the methodologies of European poets and artists, featuring printed matter, manuscripts, key documents, photographs, prints and publications by Augusto de Campos and the Noigandres group; Wlademir Dias-Pino and the Poema Processo group; Eugen Gomringer, Ian Hamilton Finlay, Ken Cox, Dom Sylvester Houédard and Jiří Valoch.

 The precursor of Concrete Poetry was the ‘concrete’ (abstract) art of Theo Van Doesburg and Max Bill.
 Based on the perceived principles of 'concrete' art, the Brazilian poets began using words constructed to purvey one core essential meaning or idea.
 Poesia Concreta’s conception as an international movement began in 1955 when Décio Pignatari from Brazil met with Bolivian born Eugen Gomringer in Ulm, Germany.
 Upon returning to Brazil, Pignatari together with Haroldo and Augusto de Campos, Wlademir Dias Pino and Ferreira Gullar held the first exhibitions of Poesia Concreta in São Paulo and Rio de Janeiro in 1956 and 1957.

-Displayed as the centrepiece of the exhibition, Augusto de Campos’s paper sculpture Poemcube – Linguaviagem encourages the exploration of the possibilities of language.
+Displayed as the centrepiece of the exhibition, Augusto de Campos’s paper sculpture Poemcube – Linguaviagem (1967) encourages the exploration of the possibilities of language.
 The Poemcube itself is a cube shape with three letters screen printed on each side forming LIN / GUA / VIA / GEM - Lingua translates to tongue, Linguagem to Language and Viagem to voyage.
-This voyage of words moving through space unfolds through works from Brazil’s Poema Processo or Process Poetry movement, alongside the early Typewriter Art of Czech poet Jiří Valoch and the sculptural realizations of Concrete Poetry seen in the work of European practitioners Ian Hamilton Finlay (Scottish) and Ken Cox (British).
+This voyage of words moving through space unfolds through works from Brazil’s Poema Processo or Process Poetry movement, alongside the early Typewriter Art of Czech poet Jiří Valoch and the sculptural realisations of Concrete Poetry seen in the work of European practitioners Ian Hamilton Finlay (Scottish) and Ken Cox (British).

 Linguaviagem: A Poesia Concreta Dialogue is co-curated by William Allen and Ann Harezlak.

-William Allen on Poesia Concreta at Los Angeles Contemporary Archive (LACA)
+William Allen on Poesia Concreta at Los Angeles Contemporary Archive (LACA) - 12 February 2016

-Curators’ reception at Actual Size Los Angeles
+Curators’ reception at Actual Size Los Angeles - 13 February 2016

-Ken Cox: Poetry Machines at CHELSEA space, London, Spring 2015
+Ken Cox: Poetry Machines

-In Spring 2015, William Allen, in collaboration with CHELSEA space and the Ken Cox Estate, curated the exhibition Ken Cox: Poetry Machines (April 29 - June 5 2015, CHELSEA space, London).
+In Spring 2015, William Allen, in collaboration with CHELSEA space and the Ken Cox Estate, curated the exhibition Ken Cox: Poetry Machines (April 29 - June 5 2015, CHELSEA Space, London).
 Seen in the unrivalled scale of The Three Graces, which was exhibited at the Concrete Poetry Exhibition of the 1967 Brighton Festival, Ken Cox was one of the few artists of the British concrete poetry movement to directly realise the movement of letters and words in three-dimensional sculptural forms (seen in the installation shots of the exhibition shown here).
 As E.M. de Melo e Castro writes of the artist's work in 'Ken Cox - A Cyberneticist', a 1969 text found in the Ken Cox Archive, and specially translated for the exhibition catalogue: